-Opening an oyster, also known as shucking, should ideally be done just before consuming to achieve the best freshness and flavour of the oyster.
+Opening an oyster, also known as shucking, should ideally be done just before consuming to preserve the freshness of the oyster.
 When practicing this techique, cover your hand with a towel and hold the oyster down firmly.
 Only use shucking knives to open oysters – they have a dull point and a thick blade, which won't snap as you ply the hinge open.

 Fresh oysters are typically served raw, chilled and on crushed ice to highlight the flavour.
-Enjoy oysters from September when in season and have a go at Shaun Rankin's poached sea bass, confit lemon butter, asparagus and Royal Bay oysters or Bryan Webb's Oysters with laverbread and stilton.
+Enjoy native oysters from September to April when in season and have a go at Shaun Rankin's Poached sea bass, confit lemon butter, asparagus and Royal Bay oysters or Bryan Webb's Oysters with laverbread and stilton.